rancher/docs/content/rancher/v2.6/en/installation/requirements/_index.md

 This section describes the networking requirements for the node(s) where the Rancher server is installed.

-> If a server containing Rancher has the `X-Frame-Options=DENY` header, the Ember UI will be completely unreachable on upgrading from the legacy UI.
-This is because any screen written for the legacy UI is rendered as an embedded iframe within the new Dashboard.
+> If a server containing Rancher has the `X-Frame-Options=DENY` header, some pages in the new Rancher UI will not be able to render after upgrading from the legacy UI.
+This is because some legacy pages are embedded as iFrames in the new UI.

 ### Node IP Addresses